semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-shared-library-with-semgrep.md

 By following the same [Semgrep Jenkins CI configuration](https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/#sample-jenkins-configuration-snippet), you can create a simple Jenkins pipeline to run Semgrep scans.

 When rolling out Semgrep in your organization, you need to replicate this pipeline to the many projects you have in your organization.
-If the pipeline later requires updates, each pipeline would have to be updated individually, which is time-consuming.
+If the Semgrep configuration later requires updates, each pipeline would have to be updated individually, which is time-consuming.
 Using a shared library prevents this issue.

 ## Creating a shared library